 Contract management software provides centralized storage and contract life cycle automation that help to quickly create, approve, retrieve and share contracts and associated documents.
 For small and medium-sized businesses, it helps to improve business productivity.
+For example, implementing e-signature can increase an org's productivity by 60%.
 For large ones, this software helps to reduce time on contract creation, search and finalization, enforce contract execution as well as improve and support regulatory compliance.

 Today, many companies, both large and small, choose SharePoint contract management solutions deployed in the cloud as cloud-based contract management software is easy-to-use, mobile-friendly, flexible and scalable.

 Let’s see whether the SharePoint Online platform can become a good choice for contract management.

 Contract management based on SharePoint Online.
 It can automate a contract’s life cycle from creation to finalization just like any specialized contract management software due to such components as: